GPistre/musicflow/README.md

 MIDI file: ./output/drums.mid
 Description: A standard 4/4 techno beat with kick drums on every quarter note and hi-hats on the offbeats (8th notes).

+Automatically loading track into Ableton Live...
+Creating a new clip in track drums (index 0) Successfully loaded notes into clip!
+Starting playback of clip...

 > generate bass: deep sub bass in F minor with occasional slides ✓ Created bass track
 MIDI file: ./output/bass.mid
 Description: A deep sub bass in F minor with occasional pitch slides between notes, focusing on the root and fifth.

-> ableton connect
-✓ Connected to Ableton Live

-> load all
-Loading 2 tracks into Ableton Live...
-✓ Loaded drums
-✓ Loaded bass
-Finished loading tracks into Ableton Live
+Automatically loading track into Ableton Live...

-> play all
-Playing all tracks...
-✓ Playing all tracks
+Creating a new clip in track bass (index 1) Successfully loaded notes into clip!
+Starting playback of clip...

 > update drums: add snare on beats 2 and 4
 ✓ Updated drums track
 MIDI file: ./output/drums.mid
 Description: Updated 4/4 techno beat with kick on every beat, offbeat hi-hats, and snare hits on beats 2 and 4.

-Reload this track in Ableton Live? [y/n] (y): y Loading drums into Ableton Live...
+Automatically reloading track in Ableton Live...
-✓ Loaded drums into Ableton Live
+Deleting any existing clip in track drums (index 0) Creating a new clip in track drums (index 0) Successfully loaded notes into clip!
+Starting playback of clip...
 ```

 ## Ableton Live Integration Details